-As a Virginia homecare provider, you are probably aware that the deadline for implementing Electronic Visit Verification (EVV) is quickly approaching.
+As a Virginia homecare provider, you are probably aware that the deadline for implementing Electronic Visit Verification (EVV) is approaching.
 But if you’re unsure about what you need to do to be compliant with the EVV mandate, don’t fear – we’ll walk you through everything you need to know in this blog post.

 About EVV and the Cures Act